The Wonderful Kumquat

 So what is in the kumquat peel anyway?

-• Many healthful essential oils are found in the peel, such as limonene, which is has anti-microbial properties (naturally helping to fight those germs).
+- Many healthful essential oils are found in the peel, such as limonene, which has antimicrobial properties (naturally helping to fight those germs).

-• A significant amount of minerals are found in the peel, as well.
-62mg of calcium (50% more than an orange), as well as copper (more than double that of an orange), magnesium (nearly 10 times), manganese (6 times), zinc (2 times), and especially iron (11 times as much as an orange!)
+- A significant amount of minerals is found in the peel, as well.
+62 mg of calcium (50% more than an orange), as well as copper (more than double that of an orange), magnesium (nearly 10 times), manganese (6 times), zinc (2 times), and especially iron (11 times as much as an orange!)

 Kumquat Care

-Kumquats require much the same care that you would give your lemon or other citrus trees (more on that here).
-They make ideal potted plants, or can be grown outdoors in the proper conditions.
-Although there are many varieties of kumquat, the Nagami is most commonly available in the U.S. A few breeders have also begun producing crosses between kumquats and mandarin oranges (mandarinquats) or limes (you guessed it - limequats).
+Kumquat trees require much the same care that you would give your lemon or other citrus trees.
+They make ideal potted plants or can be grown outdoors in the proper conditions.
+Although there are many varieties of kumquat, the Nagami and Meiwa kumquats are most commonly available in the U.S. A few breeders have also begun producing crosses between kumquats and mandarin oranges (mandarinquats) or limes (you guessed it - limequats).